A simple yet perfect strawberry cream cake made of layers of vanilla sponge cake, soft whipped cream, and fresh strawberries.

 This blog is my space where I can talk about myself, my memories, and my ordinary-yet-sometimes-thrilling life.
 I can bake whatever I like and then eat all of it by myself.
 This is what actually happens most of the time.
 I can spend countless amounts of time on Pinterest and Instagram.
 After all, it is related to my work, so that’s ok, right?

 To celebrate our first year together, I decided to make a cake from my childhood.
-For a fancy but still easy-to-make sweet, my mom usually makes a strawberry cake role.
+For a fancy but still easy-to-make sweet, my mom usually makes a strawberry cake roll.
 I’ve taken this amazing recipe and turned it into a simple layer cake for everyone to enjoy.

 The cake has 3 components: tender vanilla sponge cake, stable whipped cream, and fresh strawberries.
 Not much can go wrong here, really.